Waldorf Teacher Training Individual Courses

 Waldorf Curriculum / Part 2 / 1 credit

 A curriculum could be compared to the list of ingredients for a recipe.
 However good the recipe, the quality of the ingredients is crucial but to make a start the components also need to be available.
-The distinctive qualities of the Steiner-Waldorf curriculum framework are, we believe, unique, and include:
+The distinctive qualities of the Waldorf (or Steiner) Curriculum framework can be regarded as unique, and include:

 - The curriculum unfolds over time, is wide and richly experiential: not merely designed towards narrowly-defined 'achievement', but intended to promote capability for the art of living.